 New Administrative Capital Project of Egypt

-The official spokesman for the Administrative Capital for Urban Development announced in September 2021 that the implementation rate of the first phase is 70%.
+The official spokesman of the company developing the Administrative Capital announced in September 2021 that the implementation rate of the first phase is 70 per cent.
 The first phase is located on 40,000 acres.
-It includes ten residential neighborhoods, the government district, the parliament, the administrative district, the opera site in the City of Culture and Arts, the business and banking district, the international airport, residential neighborhoods, roads and bridges, the power station, water stations in the Administrative Capital project, Al-Fattah Al-Alim Mosque, and the Cathedral of the Nativity of Christ, which were opened in early 2019.
+It includes ten residential neighbourhoods, the government district, the Parliament, the administrative district, the opera site in the City of Culture and Arts, the business and banking district, the international airport, roads and bridges, the power station, water stations, Al-Fattah Al-Alim Mosque, and the Cathedral of the Nativity of Christ, both of which were opened in early 2019.

 Tourism Sector of Egypt

 Tourism witnessed several crises between 2011 and 2017, which began with the outbreak of the 25th January revolution and the subsequent events that affected the security situation and economic performance.
 These led to a 34.7 per cent drop in tourist numbers and a 47.9 per cent decrease in tourism revenues in the 2014/2015 fiscal year.